Fiber Distributed Data Interface

 DUAL RING

-By dual ring, I mean that there are two rings connecting all the devices together.
-Unlike an Ethernet card, a FDDI card has TWO network ports, an 'A' port, and a 'B' port.
+Using the FDDI Full Duplex Technology, two FDDI rings can be built, one primary and one backup.
+Unlike an Ethernet network card, a FDDI network card has TWO network ports, an 'A' port, and a 'B' port.
 The 'B' port is the primary connection, and the 'A' port is used only in case the B port fails.
 Traffic runs in opposite directions.

 COUNTER ROTATING RINGS